 Investing in office space often means less risk for you.
 Additionally, these properties are a bit more cost-friendly compared with retail spaces, as long as you account for all the expenses carefully.
 At the same time, you may not receive as great of an ROI.
 However, if cost is a factor, investing in office space over retail space makes financial sense.

-Retail and Office Real Estate Investment Properties’ Lease Terms
+Office VS Retail Real Estate Investment Properties’ Lease Terms

 An especially good reason to invest in retail is that the lease terms can run as long as 10 to 15 years.
 Retail tenants have a tendency to stick around longer since they have invested in substantial amount of money in their leased spaces.
 For instance, they invest their capital in decorating, customizations, and improvements.
 If they stay in one place for a while, they can amortize these costs over a long period.